 As a community-owned utility company, powering a better education and investing in the future of our youth is important to the Kerrville Public Utility Board (KPUB).
-For nine years now, KPUB has awarded two scholarships to deserving seniors in our service area to help make their college dreams a reality.
+For 10 years now, KPUB has awarded scholarships to deserving seniors in our service area to help make their college dreams a reality.

 - Two (2) $1,500 per year renewable scholarships for a total of up to $6,000 overall

-Applicants must be graduating high school seniors who are enrolling for the first time in a full-time course of study at an accredited technical school, trade school, private or public college or university in the state of Texas.
-The recipients are chosen by a scholarship selection committee who rate the applications on the following criteria: academic achievement, economic need, participation in school activities, community involvement and a short essay.
+Applicants must be graduating high school seniors who are enrolling for the first time in a full-time course of study at an accredited private or public college or university in the state of Texas.

 All applications must be received by Friday, February 24, 2023, to be eligible for consideration.